Great to have you here, Rush Limbaugh and the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 I need two things.

-I'm out with scripted to ask questions a certain way.
+Yes, they were paid by liberals, and I was scripted to ask questions a certain way.

 Now, they did sometimes call a certain number of conservatives to try to get a balance point.

-Well, how did you know you were calling liberals?
+How did you know you were calling liberals?

-Now, I just wanted to uh to say one thing, one of the most interesting questions I was asked to ask was do you approve or do you disapprove of the job that Barack Obama is doing as president?
+One of the most interesting questions I was asked to ask was: do you approve or do you disapprove of the job that Barack Obama is doing as president?

-Disapprove, you know, it was like uh almost a unanimous.
+You know, it was like almost unanimous.

-I said, Do you approve, do you disapprove, or are you undecided about the job that Barack Obama is doing as president?
+Or are you undecided about the job that Barack Obama is doing as president?

-Again, the conservatives no change, 95% or more.
+Again, the conservatives, no change, 95% or more.

 It was kind of a very telling thing.